-High-quality sleep is a deep sleep that will produce antibodies and prevent the occurrence of diseases.
-It can also help the repairability of various organs in the body, which is an important foundation for staying healthy and longevity.
-There are several bad behaviors that should be avoided before going to bed.
+Lose these bad habits to obtain high-quality sleep, which is a deep sleep that will produce antibodies and prevent the occurrence of diseases.
+It can also help the repairability of various organs in the body, which is an important foundation for staying healthy and for longevity.

 1. Being too active before going to bed